Selich/SEGAN-tf2/README.md

 ### Introduction

 This is the repository of the SEGAN project.
-Our original paper can be found [here](https://arxiv.org/abs/1703.09452), and test samples are available [here](http://veu.talp.cat/segan/).
+The original paper can be found [here](https://arxiv.org/abs/1703.09452), and test samples are available [here](http://veu.talp.cat/segan/).

 In this work a Generative Adversarial approach has been taken to do speech enhancement (i.e. removing noise from corrupted speech signals) with a fully convolutional architecture schematized as follows:

 ![SEGAN_G](assets/segan_g.png)

 This model deals with raw speech waveforms on many noise conditions at different SNRs (40 at training time and 20 during test).
 It also models the speech characteristics from many speakers mixed within the same structure (without any supervision of identities), which makes the generative structure generalizable in the noise and speaker dimensions.

-**All the project is developed with TensorFlow**.
-There are two repositories that were good references on how GANs are defined and deployed:

-* [improved-gan](https://github.com/openai/improved-gan): implementing improvements to train GANs in a more stable way
-*  [DCGAN-tensorflow](https://github.com/carpedm20/DCGAN-tensorflow): implementation of the DCGAN in tensorflow

 ### Dependencies